-Purina Mills, Inc., our commercial supplier of animal feed for our United States research model business, has filed for reorganization under the U.S. Bankruptcy Code.
-We do not expect this to interrupt our supply of animal feed.
-In addition, we believe an alternative or secondary source of animal feed could be secured if necessary on terms comparable with our current supplier.
-If we are not able to secure an alternative or secondary source on comparable commercial terms, our costs of animal feed may increase.
+Purina Mills, Inc., our commercial supplier of animal feed for our United States research model business has filed for reorganization under the U.S. Bankruptcy Code; however, we do not expect this to interrupt our supply of animal feed.
+In addition, we believe an alternative or secondary source of animal feed could be secured if necessary on terms comparable with our current supplier; however, it is possible that we may not be able to secure an alternative or secondary source on comparable commercial terms, and our costs of animal feed may increase.

-Factors such as exchange rate fluctuations and increased international and U.S. regulatory requirements may increase our costs of doing business in foreign countries ${\sf vac}$
+Factors such as exchange rate fluctuations and increased international and U.S. regulatory requirements may increase our costs of doing business in foreign countries ${\sf Cont}({\sf Con$